Habitat

 Lake Habitat

-Trout living in a lake and pond must move in search of food.
-When they are cruising you find them along weedbeds and typically closer to the surface of along structured shoreline.
+Trout living in lakes must move in search of food.
+When they are cruising you find them along weedbeds and typically closer to the surface around structured shoreline.
 On ocassion, trout cruise just below the surface to gulp down aquatic insects.